 Let’s take a closer look at five key ways big data and technology are directly impacting the industry.

 One of the biggest challenges in the medical marijuana market is the inability to conduct clinical research on the efficacy of marijuana because it’s still a Schedule 1 drug at the federal level.
-Therefore, the growing marijuana market lacks the clinical data needed to help marijuana businesses create new and better products.
+Therefore, the growing cannabis market lacks the clinical data needed to help businesses create new and better products.
 Global Cannabis Applications Corp.
 (GCAC) is trying to change that.

 GCAC’s Citizen Green technology uses artificial intelligence and blockchain to collect clinical data directly from consumers in an effort to streamline the regulatory process that impedes the manufacture of innovative marijuana products.
 In simplest terms, the technology rewards people who complete surveys with cryptocurrency – digital tokens – that they can use for products available through global medical cannabis programs.